Quick Look

 In this activity, students act as civil engineers as they design and build paper towers.
 They must pay particular attention to designing the tower to withstand the forces of high winds, a problem that students may not have considered in the construction of tall buildings.

 - Rolling several small tubes to attach to the bottom or a central tube of paper is a good design.
-The cylinder acts to allow the tower to have the wind go around the building.
-The narrower and slender the tower is at height the better it is able to withstand the "wind" because less surface exists for the wind to act upon.
+The cylinder shape allows the tower to have the wind go around the building.
+The narrower and more slender the tower is at height the better it can withstand the "wind" because less surface exists for the wind to act upon.

 - Another solution is a tripod-type design.
-While the majority of the paper is used to build up, toward the bottom, three tightly wound paper rolls extend down from the tower to the table at an angle.
+While most of the paper is used to build up, toward the bottom, three tightly wound paper rolls extend down from the tower to the table at an angle.
 This gives the tower more resistance against toppling in the wind load.

 Before the Activity